roelmagdaleno/callout-block/README.md

 ### Dimensions

-Add a padding and margin to the callout box.
+Add a padding and margin to the callout block.
 The dimensions can be edited globally or by side (left, top, right, and bottom).

 Inside the **Dimensions** settings, you'll find a block spacing setting where you can select the gap between your inner blocks.

 ### Typography

-Change the typography of a callout box:
+Change the typography of a callout block:

 - Appearance
 - Decoration